synapsec-ai/llm-defender-subnet/README.md

 $ bash scripts/run_auto_updater.sh \
 --update_interval 300 \
 --branch main \
---pm2_instance_names llm-defender-validator-0 llm-defender-miner-0
+--pm2_instance_names llm-defender-validator-0 llm-defender-miner-0 \
+--prepare_miners True
 ```

 Replace the values for pm2_instance_names with the correct instance names from the earlier run commands.
 If you're running your miner/validator/auto-updater from branch other than main, you need to be in that particular branch when you create the PM2 instances.
+If you are only running a validator or you dont want to prepare the miners, set the `--prepare_miners` to False.

 The `run_neuron.sh` script creates \<instance_name>.config.js files containing the PM2 ecosystem configuration.